stephbuon/digital-history/hist3368-week4-access-data/README.md

 - EDGAR: start with `6G`.
 Increase memory if you add many more companies.
 - Hansard: `64G`
 - US Congress: `6G`
-- Reddit: In total, this data set is ~`250G`.
-Please see Steph if you want to use this data.
+- Reddit:
+  - the Reddit data is broken into 92 (yes, 92!) files totalling ~`250G` of Reddit data!
+This is big, big data.
+You can access individual files using ~`6-15G`, but please see Steph if you need help accessing the Subreddits you want.

 ## Source Information